-Burhkardt's Research (Part-Time Faculty)
+John Burkardt (Part-Time Faculty)

 John Burkardt's research has usually involved collaboration with numerical analysts.
-The scientist usually has a general idea of how to solve a problem, but John's task is to design and implement a corresonding computer program.
-The program accepts a description of the problem to be solved, and creates reports or pictures of the results.
+The scientist usually has a general idea of how to solve a problem, but John's task is to design and implement a corresponding computer program.
+The program accepts a description of the problem to be solved and creates reports or pictures of the results.
 Since this is usually an experimental process, the program must be repeatedly corrected or refined.
 This is done by working with the scientist to choose test cases, decide whether the program is working effectively, find remedies when the program fails, and search for improvements that make the program more accurate, faster, or able to solve a wider range of problems.
-His research projects have addressed the probems found here.
+His research projects have addressed the problem found here.

 Many of the research programs he has worked on are available at https://people.sc.fsu.edu/~jburkardt/.

 Dr. Neilan's research interests include finite element methods and their convergence analysis for fully nonlinear partial differential equations.
 His current focus is on the construction and analysis of reliable and efficient numerical methods for the Monge-Ampere equation though the use of simple and practical finite elements.
 Other research interests of his include the numerical approximation of fluid flow (Stokes/Navier Stokes/Brinkman), the design and implementation of fourth and sixth order elliptic PDEs that arise in, e.g., plate bending and phase-field problems, the theory and construction of nonconforming finite element methods, and singular perturbation problems.